Why it’s impossible to find your Lyft or Uber at the airport

 Even though ride-sharing companies quickly became a viable alternative to grabbing a taxi at the airport, companies like Uber and Lyft originally operated without permits and were banned at many airports.
 While drop-offs were generally fine, pickups were illegal, and drivers could get a ticket for using the normal pickup zones.
 So drivers ended up negotiating with passengers to find workable spots or they’d pretend to be their customer’s friend to avoid detection.
 It didn’t take long for airports to realize Lyft and Uber weren’t going away.
 So they rushed to reach deals and identify pickup points with the car-share companies.
 One problem: They didn’t think through how they might standardize the experience, including signage, from one airport to the next.

 At San Francisco’s SFO, even the online instructions for getting a car are confusing, and differ for each terminal and each type of ride.
 At New York City’s La Guardia airport, many passengers have to take a shuttle to an entirely different location to catch an Uber.
 In Las Vegas, the pickup is located in a parking structure.
-At Chicago’s O’Hare, there is only a single ride-share pickup point in the entire five-terminal airport.
+At Chicago’s O’Hare, there are only three ride-share pickup points in the entire airport.
 And the signs differ just as dramatically: Some combine a typical symbol for a taxi with a symbol for a phone, while others just rely on “Uber” and “Lyft” as shorthand.

 LAX leads the charge toward standardization (sort of)